 Coal Drops Yard Kings Cross Shopping

-I was impressed by the selection of shops here which include interiors, lifestyle, fashion and beauty.
-A few of the interiors stores to browse are Tom Dixon which showcases the designer’s collection within a series of arches.
-From lights to furniture, perfume and gifts, you’ll enjoy the spacious layout which gives you room to admire each piece.
+I was impressed by the selection of shops here which sell everything from interior pieces to fashion finds and beauty products.
+A few of the interiors stores to browse include the Tom Dixon Showroom which houses the designer’s collection within a series of arches.
+From lights to furniture, perfume and gifts, you’ll enjoy the spacious layout, which gives you room to admire each object.
 Read more about the Tom Dixon Shop here.

 Caravane is a fabulous French interiors boutique filled with the most wonderful selection of furniture and home accessories.
 From embroidered cushions to washed linen duvet covers, sea rush rugs and woven baskets, this is a dreamy place to shop.
 Read more about the Caravane Shop here.